 5a.
 Coursework taken in Latin America must be about Latin America.
 (If you take Introductory Physics or Shakespeare at the University of Chile, for example, you will not get LAST credit.)
 Only courses taught entirely in Spanish or Portuguese, with all of the written work in Spanish or Portuguese, may count toward the 6 or 7 LAST courses needed to complete the major.
 Courses taught partly or entirely in English, or where some or all of the written work is in English, may count only toward the 5 or 6 concentration courses.

 5b.
 In any one semester, only two "nation specific" courses, which must be from different divisions of the curriculum (HA, SBS, NSM), may count toward the major.
 In one semester in Chile, for example, you may count either a Chilean history or a Chilean politics course toward the major, but not both.
 You may, however, count both a Chilean economics and a Chilean literature course toward the major, or both a Chilean history and a Chilean botany course toward the major.
 Students should work closely with their advisors, take at least one course in their department of concentration and start considering topics for their senior research requirement papers.

 5c.
 Individual courses must be pre-approved for credit by a faculty member who is formally affiliated with the LAST program, preferably by the student' s advisor.
-If no listing of courses is available, or if final decisions must be left until arrival, the student must communicate his or her definitive course selections to the Office of International Studies and to his or her LAST advisor by the end of the third day of the semester at the study abroad institution.
+If no listing of courses is available, or if final decisions must be left until arrival, the student must communicate his or her definitive course selections to the Office of Study Abroad and to his or her LAST advisor by the end of the third day of the semester at the study abroad institution.
 Students who do not so communicate risk losing credit.5d.
 Internships cannot count toward the LAST major.
-If they are pre-approved by the Office of International Studies, however, they will count toward graduation.
+If they are pre-approved by the Office of Study Abroad, however, they will count toward graduation.